+Was your last launch a total bust?
 Most of my agency clients have tried launching a course or product before coming to work with me but haven’t been happy with the results they’ve gotten.
 Most of what you hear about first-time launches is a bunch of crap – barely anyone gets it completely right the first time.
-And usually it's a result of not leveraging a strategy I call the pre-launch campaign.
+And usually, it's a result of not leveraging a strategy I call the pre-launch campaign.

-That’s why the first thing I do with my private clients is dissect their previous launches to get a mighty clear on what went wrong.
+That’s why the first thing I do with my private clients is to dissect their previous launches to get mighty clear on what went wrong.

-The pre-launch period is my favourite way to boost my launch results (after all, we’re not all Beyonce who can just drop albums without any warning, alrighty?)
+The pre-launch period is my favourite way to boost my launch results (after all, we’re not all Beyoncé or Taylor Swift who can just drop albums without any warning, alrighty?)

 The purpose of a pre-launch campaign is to create an email list segment full of leads who’ve said that they’re interested in the topic of what you’re about to offer.
 Your conversion rates are always going to be better if you’re selling to an audience who you’ve pre-validated with your content rather than one who barely remembers why they signed up for your list in the first place.

-So during the pre-launch campaign, we’re theming all of the content we release to line up with what we’re about to sell.
+Here’s what a pre-launch campaign strategy boils down to: we’re theming all of the content we release to line up with what we’re about to sell.

 By signing up for the freebie, they’re basically letting you know that they’re interested in the offer – they’re a pre-validated lead.

-On the backend, you’re adding these subscribers to a tag or a segment of your list (depends on what email service provider you’re using) so that when you’ve opened your cart, you can send your sales emails directly to them.
+On the backend, you’re adding these subscribers to a tag or a segment of your list ( depending on what email service provider you’re using) so that when you’ve opened your cart, you can send your sales emails directly to them.